 |I am vegan||Pom/chan Jae|

 I liked this basic but spacious room at the Ruen Rom Hotel on Ruen Rom Road, just a five-minute walk from the train station.
 The price was right at 400 Baht –around $12– per night.
 This included a small bathroom with hot water and even a small balcony.
 The A/C wasn’t needed although it was included.
 I felt like I experienced a very short –one week– winter as their were five consecutive chilly mornings where a sweatshirt felt required.
 Like the majority of hotel rooms across Thailand, the room included two bottles of water per day and cleaning.
-I like space and am pleased when able to find a great value such as this.
+I like space and am pleased when able to find such value.

 I liked my stay in Khon Kaen as I had a great-value accommodation, mostly good walking options, excellent cafés and two previously unknown world wonders to gaze upon.